arifonoy05/ng-housing/README.md

-# Angular Homes App
+# Offical Angular Homes App
-- Install Angular if you don't have it installed

-  `npm install -g @angular/cli`

-- Clone this branch to your local machine
+- Clone this repository to your local machine

-  `git clone -b homes-app-start git@github.com:angular/codelabs.git homes-app`
+  `git clone git@github.com:arifonoy05/ng-housing.git`

 - Once the code has been downloaded

-  `cd homes-app`
+  `cd ng-housing`

 - Install the depencies
   `npm install`

+- Open an instance of the terminal and run the following code to start the json server used by the application `json-server --watch db.json`

-- Run the application
+- Open another instance of the terminal to run the application `ng serve`

-  `ng serve`